-A 20-storey-high tower designed by the late Will Alsop is set to be constructed beside the River Thames in London and is likely to become the architect's last major project in the city.
+A 20-storey-high tower designed by the late Will Alsop, at his studio All Design, is set to be constructed beside the River Thames in London and is likely to become the architect's last major project in the city.

 Heliport Heights will contain 15 floors of apartments, raised on stilts above an existing five-storey building named Heliport House.